 The mindset is sometimes sitting on a crate for months till you find a good deal.
 It is buying cars with cash and not taking a loan for anything except a primary home.
 It is delaying our wants and refusing to pay top dollar and huge interest rates.

-I wore my shoes until there were large holes in the bottom that could no longer be fixed with duck tape.
-At the end of each school year, I walked around the dorms buying up used books that I would need for the following year.
+My shoes wore out and were not replaced until duck tape could no longer fix the large holes in their soles.
+At the end of each school year, I walked around the dorms buying up used books that were required for my course study the following year.
 I hitchhiked to work.
-I graduated debt free.
+I graduated debt-free.

 It became a habit to save.
 It was all I was used to.
 I was happy and out of debt.
 I saw no reason to change the habit.
-While I went to the extreme to get out of college debt free, I don’t regret a moment of it.
-I’m also not saying that you have to go to such extremes to reach your financial independents, but are you willing to sacrifice a bit now for freedom later?
+While I went to the extreme to get out of college debt-free, I don’t regret a moment of it.
+I’m also not saying that you have to go to such extremes to reach your financial independence, but are you willing to sacrifice a bit now for freedom later?

 I have another secret.
-There is something else I don’t usually talk about but it is very important when it comes to finances.
+There is something else I don’t usually talk about.
+It is something very important when it comes to finances.
 That is the importance of giving.
 Even during my toughest years giving was a habit.
-I’m not teaching a health and wealth gospel.
-There are no stats that will say if you give a specific amount of money, you will get a certain percent back – this is an incorrect view of giving.
+I’m not teaching a health and wealth ideology.
+There are no scientific stats that will say if you give a specific amount of money, you will get a certain percent back – this is an incorrect view of giving.

 It is the mindset about money that is important.
 A mindset that sees money as a tool to do good in the world.
 When you give away money, it is gone.
 You may never be wealthy but you will be rich in soul.
 Giving changes us.
 Giving money, giving love, giving time, it is fulfilling.
 Isn’t that the end game anyway that everyone in the rat race is searching for – to be fulfilled?